 Who is Frost-Arnett Company?

 Frost-Arnett Company, aka Nashville Adjustment Bureau, is a debt collection agency located in Nashville, Tennessee.
 They also have locations in Campbellsville, Kentucky and Houston, Texas.
-They collect debts for healthcare providers.

 How can I remove Frost-Arnett from my credit report?